-The Herbert Scoville Jr. Peace Fellowship, established in 1987, is a highly-competitive national fellowship program that provides recent college and grad school graduates with the opportunity to gain a Washington perspective on key issues of peace and security.
-Twice yearly, the fellowship's Board of Directors selects a group of outstanding individuals to spend six to nine months in Washington.
-Supported by a salary, the fellows serve as full-time junior staff members at the participating organization of their choice (of which there are 27 including the Brookings Institution, Stimson Center, and ReThink Media).
+The Herbert Scoville Jr. Peace Fellowship, established in 1987, is a highly-competitive national fellowship program that provides recent college and graduate school graduates with the opportunity to gain a Washington perspective on key issues of peace and security.
+Twice yearly, the fellowship's Board of Directors selects a group of outstanding individuals to spend six to nine months in Washington, D.C.
+Supported by a salary, the fellows serve as full-time junior staff members at the participating organization of their choice (of which there are 27, including the Brookings Institution, Stimson Center, and ReThink Media).
 The program also arranges meetings for the fellows with policy experts.
-Many former Scoville Fellows have gone on to pursue graduate degrees in international relations and related fields and taken prominent positions in the field of peace and security with public-interest organizations, the Federal Government, academia, and media.
+Many former Scoville Fellows have gone on to pursue graduate degrees in international relations and related fields and taken prominent positions in the field of peace and security with public-interest organizations, the federal government, academia, and media.

 Disciplines: applied sciences || engineering

 The Fannie and John Hertz Foundation mission is to provide unique financial and fellowship support to the nation's most remarkable PhD students in the applied physical and biological sciences, mathematics, and engineering.
 Hertz Fellows receive up to five years of graduate study support in the applied physical sciences.
 Approximately 20 fellowships of $25,000 personal stipends and full tuition equivalent are awarded each year.
 Hertz Fellowships are tenable at most major research universities.
 The scholarship applicants should be students in the applied physical, biological, and engineering sciences who are citizens or permanent residents of the United States of America, and who are willing to morally commit to make their skills available to the United States in time of national emergency (see our Moral Commitment section https://www.hertzfoundation.org/dx/fellowships/commitment.aspx).

 National Deadline: 24 October 2018; 2019 tba (application opens in August)